subsquid/docs/docs/tron-indexing/tron-batch-processor/general.md

 The method documentation is also available inline and can be accessed via suggestions in most IDEs.
 :::

-The following setters configure the global settings of `DataSourceBuilder` for Fuel Procesor.
+The following setters configure the global settings of `TronBatchProcessor`.
 They return the modified instance and can be chained.

-The only required configuration method is [`setGateway()`](#set-gateway).
-If you need real-time data, please also use [`setGraphql()`](#set-graphql).
+The only requirement is to specify at least one data souce via [`setGateway()`](#set-gateway) or [`setHttpApi()](#set-http-api).
+If you need real-time data, providing an HTTP API data source is a hard requirement.

-- If you add both a SQD Network gateway and an RPC endpoint, the processor will obtain as much data as is currently available from the gateway, then switch to ingesting recent data via RPC.
+- If you add both an SQD Network gateway and an HTTP API endpoint, the processor will obtain as much data as is currently available from the gateway, then switch to ingesting recent data via HTTP API.
-- If you only add a SQD Network gateway, your data will be being several thousands of blocks behind the chain head most of the time.
+- If you only add an SQD Network gateway, your data will be being several thousands of blocks behind the chain head most of the time.

 ### `setGateway(url: string | GatewaySettings)` {#set-gateway}